Wage Garnishment Lawyer in Queens

 Take Action Today to Protect Your Income Tomorrow

 If you are suffering from this drastic form of debt collection, you aren’t alone.
 Wage garnishment is more common than many would believe.
 In fact, roughly 4 million U.S. employees had their wages garnished in 2013.
-At the Law Office of Seni Popat, our bankruptcy attorney in Queens is committed to helping individuals and families overcome this type of financial crisis.
+At the Law Office of Seni Popat, P.C., our bankruptcy attorney in Queens is committed to helping individuals and families overcome this type of financial crisis.
 Whether we guide you through the bankruptcy process or employ another defense against wage garnishment, you can trust us to work tirelessly on your behalf.